Gay Myrtle Beach

 The Grand Strand, the South Carolina beach towns and barrier islands that stretch from Little River to Georgetown, attracts over 14.6 million visitors each year - mostly families, including a growing number of gay couples and their kids.
 At the center is Myrtle Beach, full of amusement parks, aquariums, and other child-friendly attractions.
 For golf fans there are 120 courses within a short drive.

 For gays without kids, Myrtle Beach might not be an ideal destination, but there are several bars and clubs with a friendly, laid-back vibe, near the intersection of Main Street and Kings Highway.
-Myrtle Beach Pride shut down in 2011, but the annual Charleston Pride festivities take place about two hours drive south, in mid September, with a parade and festival.
-Columbia SC also has summer events: South Carolina Black Pride is a August annual community expo; and the Hot South Carolina Pride Festival takes place in October.
-CLAWS has social events for those into Levi/Leather.
-Bear Hunt is an annual Carolina Bear Lodge weekend get-together in Myrtle Beach each April.
+Myrtle Beach Pride shut down in 2011, but the annual Charleston Pride takes place about two hours drive south, in September, with a parade and festival capping a week of events.
+Columbia SC also has SC Pride October events: South Carolina Black Pride is a August annual community expo, and Bear Hunt is an annual Carolina Bear Lodge weekend get-together in Myrtle Beach each April.
+CLAWS with Levi/Leather social events, now appears innactive.

 Myrtle Beach International Airport a former military base, is 5 miles southwest of the city.
-Allegiant, American, Delta, Frontier, JetBlue, Spirit, United, WestJet and three more regional airlines offer scheduled flights.
+Allegiant, American, Delta, Frontier, Porter, Spirit, SunCountry and United airlines offer scheduled flights.
 Taxis are the best way to get downtown.
 Charleston Airport is nearby with additional connections.
 A shuttle service links the two airports.

 Media & resources